Amitgupta2982/Tourism_Package_Prediction/README.md

-This repository contains a complete Machine Learning + MLOps pipeline for predicting whether a customer will purchase a tourism package.
+This repository implements a complete Machine Learning + MLOps workflow for predicting whether a customer will purchase a tourism package.

-The project includes:
+ Project Features

-✔ Model building with experimentation tracking using MLflow ✔ Hyperparameter tuning using GridSearchCV
+Model Development with MLflow experiment tracking

+Hyperparameter Tuning using GridSearchCV

-✔ Model registration in the Hugging Face Model Hub
+Model Registry on Hugging Face Model Hub

-✔ Deployment using Streamlit + Docker + HuggingFace Spaces
+Deployment using Streamlit + Docker + HuggingFace Spaces

-✔ Automated training pipeline using GitHub Actions
+CI/CD Automation using GitHub Actions

 Tourism_Package_Prediction/
 │